Skip to Main Content

 Try this

-Built into Word, OneNote, and other Microsoft apps, Immersive Reader supports reading focus and accessibility.
-It reads text aloud, adjusts formatting, and highlights grammar features to improve comprehension.
+Immersive Reader is built into Word, OneNote, and other Microsoft apps.
+It supports reading focus and accessibility by reading text aloud, adjusting formatting, and highlighting grammar features to improve comprehension.

 Strengths